 Unusual Options Activity Insight: Intel

-Shares of Intel (NASDAQ:INTC) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $56.1.
+On Wednesday, shares of Intel (NASDAQ:INTC) saw unusual options activity.
+After the option alert, the stock price moved down to $56.03.

 - Sentiment: BEARISH